RuoyuChen10/Multi-label-on-VOC2008-attributes/README.md

 +-----------------+--------+-------+--------+--------+-----------+--------+--------+
 ```

-## 6. Get the Relation Between Objects
+## 6. Get the Relation Between Objects by Attribute Representation

 ```
 cd ./other_process